mox386/VidUploadServer/README.md

 In Work

         1.) login and go to https://developer.vimeo.com/apps/new
         2.)
 Fill out the required fields with anything you like, and click create 3.)
-Click 'Request Upload Access' and fill out the form, there is an annoying 'please explain' field and it takes 5 business days to get approval/rejection
+Click 'Request Upload Access' and fill out the form, there is an annoying 'please explain' field
+	NOTE: It may take 5 business days to get approval/rejection

 #For dailyMotion

-In Work

 	1.) login and go to https://www.dailymotion.com/profile/developer
 	2.)
 Click 'Create a new API Key' and fill out the fields, in Callback URL paste this in "https://api.dailymotion.com/oauth/token"
 	3.)
 Wait a few seconds and refresh (F5)

+In order to access daily motion a config.py file needs to be put together.
+If you are typing in commands into the ssh terminal on a computer that has browser-login-access to your dailymotion account, then you can copy/paste in the responses that will build the 'config.py'.
+The other option is to make the 'config.py' and place it in the channel folder on the thumb drive prior to setting up the channel.

+For information on the 'config.py' file see the bottom of the dailymotion SDK README https://github.com/dailymotion/dailymotion-sdk-python

+In order to setup the channel run the NewChannel command.

+        cd ~/VidUploadServer
+        ./NewChannel

 #Disabling a channel